wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "Life, liberty, and property" - John Locke

-John Locke was an English Philosopher considered by many as the "father of liberalism" and one of the most prominent Enlightenment thinkers.
+John Locke was an English Philosopher considered by many as the "father of liberalism".
 His work on epistemology, political philosophy, and social contract theory influenced many subsequent thinker like Voltaire, Rousseau, and the American revolutionaries.

 During the enlightenment period, there were two schools of thought for how we obtain knowledge.
-John Locke was part of the group known as the **British Empiricists** (Hobbes, Bacon, Berkeley, and Hume) who believed that that knowledge must come from direct observations.
+The first group is known as the **Continental Rationalists** which included figures like Descartes, Spinoza, and Leibniz.
+The Rationalists believed that knowledge can be gained through pure rational/logical deduction, and that there are certain "a priori" knowledge innate in the mind independent from any lived experiences.
+The "continental" prefix refers to the fact that Descartes, Spinoza, and Leibniz all lived in mainland Europe.
+John Locke was part of the second group known as the **British Empiricists** (Locke, Hobbes, Bacon, Berkeley, and Hume) who believed that that knowledge must come from direct observations.
 Humans are a "tabula rasa" or blank slates.
-On the other hand, we have the **Continental Rationalists** which included figures like Descartes, Spinoza, and Leibniz.
-The Rationalists believed that knowledge can be obtained through pure reason, and that there are certain "a priori knowledge" innate in the mind independent from any lived experiences.
-The "continental" prefix refers to the fact that Descartes, Spinoza, and Leibniz all lived in mainland Europe.

-Here are three key insights from John Locke:

-* **"Tabula Rasa" - Blank Slate** - Locke argues that the Humans are born blank slates.
-All knowledge must come from perception or experience from the real world.
-This is contrasted with the rationalist idea that knowledge can be gained through pure rational/logical deduction.
-It should be noted that the empiricists also viewed logic and reason as important; however, they believed that reason must ultimately be grounded by empirical observation.
+It's worth stressing that the empiricists also viewed logic and reason as important; however, they believed that reason must ultimately be grounded by empirical observation.

-* **Social Contract Theory** - Social contract is an idea in political philosophy that explores the legitimacy of a state over the individual.
+John Locke is perhaps most well-known for his **Social Contract Theory**.
+Social contract is an idea in political philosophy that explores the legitimacy of a state over the individual.
 The central question of social contract theory is this: why would rational individuals consent to give up their freedom to an authority?
 Many prominent philosophers (such as Hobbes and Rousseau) have explored this topic.
-John Locke's social contract theory can be explained as follows:
-  * In the state of nature, every man has certain **natural rights**; namely the rights to preserve his **life, liberty, and property**.
+John Locke's social contract theory starts with the assertion that In the state of nature, every man has certain **natural rights**; namely the rights to preserve his **life, liberty, and property**.
 However, without a government, people would have to fend for themselves against those seeking to enslave or injure them.
-  * As rational beings, we come together and voluntarily enter into a social contract and establish a political authority.
+As rational beings, we come together and voluntarily enter into a social contract and establish a political authority.
 While we relinquish certain freedoms such as the right to violence, we expect in return that the authority will protect our natural rights.
 If a government fails to uphold its end of the social contract by violating the natural rights of the citizens, then the people have the **obligation to rebel** and overthrow the government.
+Furthermore, Locke also advocated for limited government with checks and balances that prevent concentration of power in any single individual; an idea central to most Western governments in the modern era.

-  * Locke's social contract theory is less pessimistic and more democratic than that of Thomas Hobbes, who believed that life in nature is "solitary, poor, nasty, brutish, and short."
-Hobbes believed the sovereign is a product of our attempt to escape the dreadful state of nature, rather than rational beings in cooperation.
-Furthermore, the Hobbesian leviathan has no obligation to uphold individual natural rights.
-Revolutions are out of the question.
+Locke's social contract theory is less pessimistic and more democratic than that of Thomas Hobbes, who believed that life in nature is "solitary, poor, nasty, brutish, and short."
+Hobbes believed the sovereign is a product of our attempt to escape the dreadful state of nature, rather than a product of rational beings in cooperation.
+The Hobbesian leviathan has no obligation to uphold individual natural rights, whereas the Lockian government is obligated to do so to prevent rebellions.
-* **Limited Government** - Locke advocated for limited government (an idea reflected in the US political structure).
-Locke warned against the concentration of power in a single individual or institution, and proposed a system of checks and balances.
-If the government fails to uphold its end of the contract (namely protecting natural rights), then the citizens have the right to rebel.